argilla-io/argilla/docs/_source/guides/llms/practical_guides/update_dataset.md

 dataset.delete_records([record for record in dataset.records[:5]])
 ```

-## Adding suggestions to existing records
+## Add suggestions to existing records

 You can also add suggestions to records that have been already pushed to Argilla: